berti92/mega_calendar/README.md

 <code>cd /srv/redmine</code><br>
 <code>touch tmp/restart.txt</code>

+If you got installation problems, then please have a look at the [wiki](https://github.com/berti92/mega_calendar/wiki/FAQ).

 <h2>Usage</h2>

 Within a issue you are able to set a time as start and end, to get a better calendar view.
 On top of the page you can reach the calendar and holiday section.